Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 • Basel Event Type scenario categories (7 categories)

-• OR Capital Impact estimation per process
+• P95 residual loss and materiality estimation per process

 • Operational Risk Manager / Risk Coordinator governance roles for OR workflow